StuartMolnar/3855-Labs/README.md

 <h4>Hard to reproduce errors</h4>

 - mySQL does not store events
-- Processing service stores the error 500 message from Storage, and then throws an error itself (screenshot at bottom)
+- Processing service stores the error 500 message from Storage, and then throws an error itself

 As of right now, mysql is storing events